openSUSE/news-o-o/_posts/2011-04-02-opensuse-weekly-news-issue-169-is-out.markdown

         chosen ODF as the standard for exchanging documents within government and with external contacts such citizens and companies.

-OpenDoc Society congratulates the members of the ODF TC on their work.
-This is an
+OpenDoc Society congratulates the members of the ODF TC on their work. â€œThis is an
-          important step for the entire ecosystem, states Michiel Leenaars, board member of OpenDoc Society, There is significant demand for this new version of the standard, as it enables new exiting and unique features such as RDF metadata, advanced digital signatures and enhances key areas of ODF such as formula's.
-That means the next stage of interoperability for office applications is finally there.
+          important step for the entire ecosystemâ€, states Michiel Leenaars, board member of OpenDoc Society, â€œThere is significant demand for this new version of the standard, as it enables new exiting and unique features such as RDF metadata, advanced digital signatures and enhances key areas of ODF such as formula's.
+That means the next stage of interoperability for office applications is finally thereâ€.
 With already very strong vendor support for the new version of the standard and the formal adoption as an OASIS standard likely to occur in a matter of several weeks (i.e. a 30 day ballot period), OpenDoc Society encourages customers to evaluate and start planning the adoption of ODF 1.2.

-
+â€

+â€œ

 [Computerworld/Katherine Noyes: 10 ways that Linux is making life better](http://www.computerworld.com/s/article/9215252/10_ways_that_Linux_is_making_life_better)